 All these things come together to make this a fine cage for your pet.
 However, there are a couple of things that you will need to consider.
 Firstly, the deep bottom has an access point that’s little more than a hole in the floor.

 This can be dangerous because your hamster could fall through.
 Also, the water bottle does not work very well.
+Have a look at our best water bottles for Hamsters here.

 - Deep bottom helps make this product easier to clean